Azure/ResiliencyCenter/Troubleshooting.md

 Resource count in the service group exceeds the maximum supported limit of 500.
 All existing goal assignment resource associations have been cleaned up.
 ```

 **Cause:** This error occurs when resources are added to the service group (or any child service groups, subscriptions, or resource groups) after goal assignment, causing the number of discovered members to exceed 500.
-This exceeds the supported scope for Resiliency Center.
+This exceeds the supported scope for Resiliency experiences.

 **Resolution:**